Chapter 6

 Matthew set the duffel bag at the foot of his bed.
 “Please, Alex.
 It just won’t feel right leaving you here in the dorm all by yourself.
 It’ll be lit, I promise.
 You can even bring your homework if you need to study.
 C’mon, whaddya say?”

-Alex opened his mouth to protest again—but he really wanted to see Matthew’s world, the sprawling fields and weathered barns he’d heard so much about.
+Alex opened his mouth to protest again—then realized he wanted to see Matthew’s world, the sprawling fields and weathered barns he’d heard so much about.
 He was curious about the Hargroves, this tight-knit clan Matthew spoke of with such fondness.

 Besides, the thought of spending the holiday with Matthew—rather than holed up alone in the dorm, or even worse, in a car on the way to Nashville with his parents—was simply too enticing to pass up.